inganta23/four-card-section/README.md

 This is a challenge from [Frontend-Mentor Website](https://www.frontendmentor.io/challenges).
 The purpose of this challenge is to improve my front-end skills.

 ## Preview
-You can see the live result here → [Four proof section](https://inganta23.github.io/four-card-section/).
+You can see the live result here → [Four Card section](https://inganta23.github.io/four-card-section/).
 <details>
     <summary>🖥 Desktop version</summary>